We docked up at St Vincent, the largest island in the Grenadines.

 I just can't get enough pictures of our boat

-It was beautiful.
+At once I couldn’t get over how beautiful St Vincent was.
 The island was incredibly lush and rural.
-Houses were dotted throughout the vast forests of the island and peaks rose up from the heart.
-The jagged coats showed us some beautiful headlands and tall broken rocks, standing along in the ocean's shallows.
-There were also several caves, some which were used for filming for 'Pirates of the Caribbean'.
+Colourful houses were dotted throughout the vast forests of the island, sparse and lonely, whilst sharp peaks rose up from the heart.
+The jagged coastline revealed some beautiful headlands, dressed with tangled trees with craggy cliff-faces.
+We were frequented with tall broken rocks, standing proudly in the ocean's shallows.
+There were also several caves, some which were used for filming for Pirates of the Caribbean.

 If you look closely, you can see a shipwreck in the bay